(a) Every motion, application, and proposed order shall include:.

 (6) Trustee's Administrative Motions.
 Motions for administrative orders requested by a trustee in cases under chapter 7, 11, 12 or 13.

-(d) Proposed Order.
-Upon filing any motion mover shall submit a proposed order in the manner prescribed by Local Rule 9013-5, except as otherwise provided in these Local Rules.
+(e) Proposed Order.
+Upon filing any motions, mover shall submit a proposed order in the manner prescribed by Local Rule 9013-5, except as otherwise provided in these Local Rules.

 (1) The order shall identify in its introductory phrase the mover, the motion to which the order relates and the date the motion was noticed for a hearing or actually heard by the court.